• Skip to primary navigation

 Understanding Essay Paper in IAS Exam.
 250 marks out of 2025 (12.3 %) are the weight-age of essay paper on total Civil Services Mains Marks as per the latest UPSC syllabus. ...
 Examination.
 Write an essay on any one of the following topics: In the context of Gandhiji's views on the matter, explore, on an evolutionary scale, the terms ...

+Essay Syllabus - Civil Services Mains Exam UPSC.
+Last updated on April 3, 2024 by Alex Andrews George.
 UPSC Civil Service Mains Paper 1 (popularly known as essay paper) is now of 250 marks.
 Candidates may be required to write essays on multiple topics.
-They will be expected to keep closely to the subject of the essay to arrange their ideas in orderly fashion, and to write concisely.
-Credit will be given for effective and exact expression.
+They will be expected to keep close to the subject of the essay to arrange their ideas in ...

 The Essay Paper in the IAS Mains Exam consists of two sections A and B with four topics each of 125 marks and a total of 250 (125×2) marks.
 Candidates have to select a topic from each section and write about it in 1,000 to 2,000 words within the given time of three hours. ...
 Essay writing also needs continuous reading; hence it is suggested ...

-The best way to prepare for the Essay paper is by writing mock essays.
 Say around ten.
 Pick the last five year UPSC essay papers.
 Choose two essays from each paper.
 And write the two essays in exam conditions by shutting yourself away in a room.
 Devote exactly three hours to the paper.
+Then get it evaluated from a trusted teacher or friends or by people who have already cleared the exam.

 12. How To Write An Essay For UPSC